Content violations and bans

 ༚ Post content that depicts real-world torture.

-5. Multiple violations of our Intellectual Property Policy.
+• Multiple violations of our Intellectual Property Policy

 How will you know if your TikTok account is permanently banned?

-If your account has been banned, you'll receive a banner notification when you try to log in, informing you of the ban.
-You can also check your violations in the Account Status section of your Inbox through the banner notification.
+If your account has been banned, you'll receive a banner notification when you try to log in to inform you of the ban.

 How to access your TikTok account after it's banned

 If your account is banned, you can log in to the account to submit an appeal and download your personal data.
-Keep in mind, we'll delete your personal data after a period of time in accordance with applicable laws and our data retention policy.
+Keep in mind that we delete personal data after a period of time in accordance with applicable laws and our data retention policy.
 After the deletion, your account will no longer be available.

 How to appeal if your content is removed or your TikTok account is banned